FluffySnowman/zshell/README.md

 ### Executing

-Simply run the zShell.py file with python 3 like so:-
+Run zShell.py file with python 3 like so:-

 ```bash
 python3 zShell.py